Discover the several reasons behind increasingly common wildfires around the world, including those in California

 Climate change

-One of the reasons behind the increased size and severity of recent wildfires is climate change.
+One of the reasons behind the increased size and severity of wildfires is climate change.
 Violent wildfires occur in places affected by a combination of drought, high temperatures and thunderstorms, and climate change is making all of these conditions more common.

 Between 1978 and 2013, the overall length of wildfire seasons worldwide increased by almost 19 per cent, making them 40 to 80 days longer on average.
 This has led to drier vegetation which increases the risk of fires starting, the speed at which they can spread over an area and the intensity at which they burn.